OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Nuggetization.md

 # Nuggetization

-[[NeoBooks Introduction|NeoBooks]] are composed of Nuggets, set in a sequence determined by their authors.
-The Nuggets are usually text, but they might also be a graphic or a table.
+[[NeoBooks Introduction|NeoBooks]] are composed of Nuggets ([[Why Nuggets]]?), set in a sequence determined by their authors.
+Nuggets are usually text, but they might also be graphics, tables, videos, animations or other media.

 [[Nuggets Are Really Powerful]].
 Creating Nuggets is not self-evident.